FindingPlanB/FM-QR-Challenge/README.md

 # Frontend Mentor - QR code component solution

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor Challenges help you improve your coding skills by building realistic projects.

 ## Table of contents